anirudh-gowda/Motospares/README.md

 - Open XAMPP file -> htdocs

-- Paste all this flies in htdocs
+- Paste all these flies in htdocs

-- Run XAMPP-control application
+- Run the XAMPP-control application

 - Start the Apache and MySQL server